jfraz027/Tableau/README.md

 ## Tasks

 Analyze the data in the Citi Bike Trip History Logs and find two unexpected phenomena.
+The data analysis was by joining CSV files through Pandas.

 1. Design 2–5 visualizations for each discovered phenomenon (4–10 total).
 You may work with a timespan of your choosing.
 Optionally, you can also merge multiple datasets from different periods.